Artifact Evaluation

 2. Authors can send the complete artifact to the AEC chairs to take care of publication via Zenodo.

 This is the basic “accepted” outcome for an artifact.
-An artifact can be awarded a Functional badge if the artifact supports all claims made in the article, possibly excluding some claims if there are very good reasons they cannot be supported.
-In the ideal case, an artifact with this designation includes all relevant code, dependencies, and input data (e.g., benchmarks) and the artifact’s documentation is sufficient for reviewers to reproduce the exact results described in the article.
-If the artifact is claimed to outperform a related system in some way (in time, accuracy, etc.) and that related system was used to generate new numbers for the article (e.g., an existing tool was run on new benchmarks not considered by the corresponding publication), artifacts should include a version of that related system and instructions for reproducing the numbers used for comparison as well.
+An artifact can be awarded a Supports Claims badge if the artifact supports all claims made in the article, possibly excluding some claims if there are very good reasons they cannot be supported.
+In the ideal case, an artifact with this designation includes all relevant materials (code, dependencies, input data, benchmark scripts, questionnaires, raw data) and the artifact’s documentation is sufficient for reviewers to reproduce the exact results described in the article.
+The material should also include all required external resources.
+For instance, if the artifact is claimed to outperform a related system in some way (in time, accuracy, etc.) and that related system was used to generate new numbers for the article (e.g., an existing tool was run on new benchmarks not considered by the corresponding publication), artifacts should include a version of that related system and instructions for reproducing the numbers used for comparison as well.
 If the alternative tool crashes on a subset of the inputs, simply note this expected behavior.

 Deviations from this ideal must be for good reason.
 A non-exclusive list of justifiable deviations includes:

-• Some benchmark code is subject to licensing or intellectual property restrictions and cannot legally be shared with reviewers (e.g., licensed benchmark suites like SPEC, or when a tool is applied to private, proprietary code).
-In such cases, all available benchmarks should be included.
-If all benchmark data from the article falls into this case, alternative data should be supplied: providing a tool with no meaningful inputs to evaluate on is not sufficient to justify claims that the artifact works.
+• Some materials are subject to licensing or intellectual property restrictions and cannot legally be shared with reviewers (e.g., licensed benchmark suites like SPEC, when a tool is applied to private, proprietary code, or the full corpus of a literature review).
+In such cases, all available materials should be included.
+If all materials from the article fall into this case, alternative data should be supplied: providing a tool with no meaningful inputs to evaluate on is not sufficient to justify claims that the artifact works.

 • Some of the results are performance data and therefore exact numbers depend on the particular hardware.
 In this case, the artifact should explain how to recognize when experiments on other hardware reproduce the high-level results (e.g., that a certain optimization exhibits a particular trend, or that comparing two tools one outperforms the other in a certain class of cases).